-Disk Drill is a data recovery tool but it can also be used to find and remove duplicate photos from our Mac.
+Disk Drill is a data recovery tool but it can also be used to find and remove duplicate photos from your Mac for free.
 Using Disk Drill to find and remove duplicate photos is also easy to do, and it is on my favorite apps as it just can do so much, and it does it all very well.

 Disk Drill has a duplicate remover feature built right in, plus some of the best data recovery that you can get.
 If you do decide to purchase the app, you will get much more than just duplicate removal.
 Not to mention that Disk Drill has a very beautiful and easy-to-use user interface.

 Step 1.
 Download and install Disk Drill onto your Mac.

 Step 2.
 Launch Disk Drill and select Find Duplicates from the sidebar.
 You then can drag your photos folder into Disk Drill to start scanning for duplicate photos.